Occupational Therapy for Teens: What Helps Day to Day

 Help with starting, planning, and finishing work

 Your teen may know exactly what to do and still never get started.
-Executive function work often begins with that gap between knowing and doing.
-The therapist may shorten the first step, set up a clearer order, and remove extra choices that slow your teen down.
+OT often begins with the gap between knowing the task and getting the first step done.
+The therapist may make that first step smaller, put the steps in a clearer order, or remove choices that keep the routine stuck.

-Progress shows up in fewer false starts, fewer lost assignments, and less dragging from one task to the next.
-A teen who keeps forgetting what comes first may do better with a short written sequence, a timer, or a bag packed the night before.
+One sign the routine is getting easier is fewer false starts, fewer lost assignments, and less dragging from one task to the next.
+A short written sequence, a timer, or a bag packed the night before can help when your teen keeps losing track of what comes first.

 Help with overwhelm during the school day

-The plan may use quieter transitions, fewer surprises, or a short break before your teen is overloaded.
+OT can help change the setup around those moments.
+The plan may use a quieter transition, fewer surprises, or a short break before your teen hits the point of shutting down.
 It may also change the order of the day so the hardest demands do not stack up back to back.

 Help with groups, peers, and changing plans

-Peer settings can be the hardest part of the day to fake.
-Your teen may know the schoolwork and still miss the timing of a conversation, freeze in a group, or pull back when things get tense.
-OT can help her practice those moments in a more concrete way.
+Friend groups can be harder to manage than schoolwork.
+Your teen may understand the assignment and still miss the timing of a conversation, freeze in a group, or pull back when plans change.

-Practice may focus on entering a group, staying in a conversation without rushing, or handling a plan change without shutting down.
-The work gives her a way to take part without being swallowed by the pressure of it.
+The therapist may slow those moments down enough for your teen to practice them one step at a time.
+Practice may focus on joining a group, staying in a conversation without rushing, or handling a plan change without shutting down.

 Help with self-care, errands, and getting around

-These gains matter because the day depends less on another adult stepping in.
 The morning runs a little cleaner.
 The argument happens less often.
-Your teen finishes more of the day without running out of steam.
+Your teen gets through more of the day before running out of steam.

 Adjusting OT for ADHD, autism, anxiety, and health issues